ibexa/documentation-developer/docs/guide/content_rendering/templates/template_configuration.md

 # Template configuration

-Template usage is configured under the `content_view` key.
+You configure how templates are used under the `content_view` key.

 The following example configuration defines template usage for several cases: